 - Concordia University application form.
-The form is available from Concordia's Admission Office. - 2.
+The form is available from Concordia's Admission Office or online at www.cui.edu. - 2.
 Official final high school transcript. - 3.
 Letter of recommendation (character reference) completed by the applicant's employer, teacher or pastor. - 4.
 Official transcript from each institution attended, covering all collegiate-level work undertaken.
 Good standing at each institution is required.

-Students with fewer than 24 semester units or 36 quarter units will be evaluated on the basis of both high school and college records.
+Students with fewer than 24 semester or 36 quarter units at the time of application can be evaluated as a provisional acceptance or on the basis of both high school and college records.
+Provisional acceptance will be official only after the student has completed course work required to meet the 24 semester or 36 quarter units.